muhammadmueenarif/JS-For-Beginners/readme.txt

 //Each time the code is run, a different color will be selected.

+Lec 41.
+JS Photo Gallery Project.
+Different pictures will be showing in screen header. on which user will hover, it will show that picture in body. also it has hover effect that on which picture we hover, it will have border.

 //This is extra lecture about array methods. not in video.